Installation with venv

 Solution:

-- Activate the virtual environment, see above.
+- Activate the virtual environment as described above.

 - Then re-run your